mengbinhao/jack-note/docs/english/NPR.md

   - rile v
   - harvest n/v
   - series n
-  - immigrant n | migrant n
+  - immigrant n | migrant n/adj

   > He may decide to extend that future
   > It's not really as bold as we expected